 From Kiruna Airport in northern Sweden, Jukkasjärvi is just a 15-minute drive.
 You can fly into Kiruna from Stockholm year-round.

-- Visit the ICEHOTEL on one of our Ice & Snow Hotel tours in Lapland
+- Visit the ICEHOTEL with one of these ice and snow hotel packages in Lapland

 For a different – but no less magical – experience, head to nearby Kemi, which sits on the Bay of Bothnia.
 Here you can step inside SnowCastle, a frosty fortress that looks like something from a fairytale book.